-The Wellness Center is comprised of three departments, Counseling Services & Alcohol and Drug Education, Disability Services (LAP), and Health Services.
+The Wellness Center is comprised of four departments, Counseling Services & Alcohol and Drug Education, Disability Services (LAP), and Community Wellness and Health Education (formerly Health Services), and Women's, Gender and Sexuality Center.

 Counseling Services & Alcohol and Drug Education 609.652.4722